Frederick Barbarossa: Death and burials

 Jacques de Vitry, a historian of the Crusades, outlined Frederick's endeavors and Saladin's dilemma, in which he reported:

 While these were the varied fortunes of the first in the field, Frederick, the Roman emperor, set out on his journey by land with great power and a countless host of warriors.
 Passing over the borders of Germany, he crossed Hungary, Macedonia, and Greece and marched through the land of the Saracens with a mighty hand and a stretched-out arm.
 He took Iconium, Philomena, and many other cities, and reached Armenia, where, during great heat, he went into the river, which the natives call the Iron River, to bathe, and therein for our sins was miserably drowned, and so died to the loss of all Christendom.
 Saladin so greatly feared his approach that he ordered the walls of Laodicia, Gibelet, Tortosa, Biblium and Beyrout, to be pulled down, sparing only the fortresses, that is the citadels and towers.

 Frederick's death caused several thousand German soldiers to leave the force and return home through the Cilician and Syrian ports.
 The German-Hungarian army was struck with an onset of disease near Antioch, weakening it further.
 Only 5,000 soldiers, a third of the original force, arrived in Acre.
 Barbarossa's son, Frederick VI of Swabia, carried on with the remnants of the German army, along with the Hungarian army under the command of Prince Géza, with the aim of burying the emperor in Jerusalem, but efforts to preserve his body in vinegar failed.
 Hence, his flesh was interred in the Cathedral of Saint Peter in Antioch, his bones in the Cathedral of the Holy Cross, Tyre, and his heart and inner organs in Saint Paul's Church, Tarsus.

-The unexpected demise of Frederick left the Crusader army under the command of the rivals Philip II and Richard, who had traveled to Palestine separately by sea, and ultimately led to its dissolution.
+The unexpected demise of Frederick left the Crusader army under the command of Leopold V during the siege at Acre.
+They then came under the command of Frederick's rivals Philip II and Richard, who had traveled to Palestine separately by sea, and this ultimately led to its dissolution.
 Richard continued to the East where he fought Saladin, winning territories along the shores of Palestine, but ultimately failed to win the war by conquering Jerusalem itself before he was forced to return to his own territories in north-western Europe, known to modern historians as the Angevin Empire.
 He returned home after he signed the Treaty of Ramla agreeing that Jerusalem would remain under Muslim control while allowing unarmed Christian pilgrims and traders to visit the city.
 The treaty also reduced the Latin Kingdom to a geopolitical coastal strip extending from Tyre to Jaffa.